Yiju-Li/CV/something.md

 The purpose of this project is to provide a platform for users to rate and review movies, offering a comprehensive and streamlined experience through the utilization of modern technologies including full-stack web development, database management, and cloud computing.

+## 4

+I bring a strong understanding of both software and hardware development, having honed my technical skills through internships at Shengmu Life, UBTech, and CloudGame.
+My passion for hardware engineering is supported by my strong foundation in mathematical modeling and problem-solving skills.

+My projects include a MIPS-inspired Microcontroller Design, Circuit Optimizer, DSP System Design, and more.
+I have also developed a comprehensive Full-Stack Web Application for Movie Review and Evaluation, and a Kernel-Level Thread Management Library for Linux.
+I have utilized technologies such as ReactJS, ExpressJS, MySQL, and AWS for my projects.
+Additionally, I have worked on an AI Solution for Incomplete Information Competition and developed a decision-flow algorithm to guide AI's behavior.

+I approach every task with a professional demeanor and am dedicated to delivering outstanding work.
+My hands-on experience in software and QA engineering, as well as my technical skills, make me a valuable asset in hardware engineering.

+I aim to become a successful engineer with a passion for both software and hardware development to deliver outstanding work and continuously grow in my career.

+My passion for engineering, combined with my mathematical modeling and problem-solving skills, position me as a valuable asset in the field.
+I am dedicated to delivering outstanding work and continuously improving my technical abilities.
+Additionally, my strong math background and interest in differential geometry enhance my capabilities as an engineer.
+I am committed to realizing my career goal of becoming a successful engineer through continued learning and hands-on experience.